chrismatthieu/realsense-university/bonus-materials/certification.md

 ## 🎓 RealSense University Certification

-Earn industry-recognized certifications that validate your expertise in Intel RealSense technology.
+Earn industry-recognized certifications that validate your expertise in RealSensetechnology.
 Our certification program provides structured learning paths and assessments to help you advance your career in robotics, computer vision, and AI.

 ## 🎯 Certification Levels